 Not only will sharing your travel experiences inspire your students to one day visit these places, but you will build that personal connection with your students that is so important.

-#2 Lesson Plans to Teach Major Countries and Oceans
+#2 Focus on Key Countries and Oceans

 Here are the countries we focus on: